ethereum/ethereum-org/views/content/token.md

 This creates a very basic contract that doesn't do anything except define some generic functions about a contract that can be "owned".
 Now the next step is just add the text *is owned* to your token:

-    function myToken is owned {
+    function MyToken is owned {
         /* the rest of the contract as usual */

-This means that all the functions inside **myToken** now can access the variable *owner* and the modifier *onlyOwner*.
+This means that all the functions inside **MyToken** now can access the variable *owner* and the modifier *onlyOwner*.
 The contract also gets a function to transfer ownership.
 Since it might be interesting to set the owner of the contract at startup, you can also add this to the *constructor function*:

     function MyToken(uint256 initialSupply, string tokenName, uint8 decimalUnits, string tokenSymbol, address centralMinter) {
         if(centralMinter != 0 ) owner = msg.sender;